Eating and drinking at the end of life

 In fact, we now know that a third of people with advanced dementia who have a tube inserted for feeding die within one month.
-So the case against ANH is a strong one.
+Therefore, the case against ANH is a strong one.

 Sometimes, a person may show signs of feeling thirsty, for example sucking when mouth care is given.
 If this happens, seek advice from a nurse or doctor.
-They may consider giving subcutaneous fluids.
-Usually though, at this time, the most important part of maintaining comfort is with regular mouth care (see the feature on ‘Care in the last days and hours of life’ in this section).
+At this time, the most important part of maintaining comfort is with regular mouth care.

 Is the person suffering?